Non-Commutative T-Duality: Stable NC Tori -- NC T-Duality over the One-Point Space

 We start our discussion of T-duality with bundles over a point.
 The trivial principal $\T^n$-bundle over the point is just the $n$-torus $\T^n$ equipped with the translation action of $\T^n$ on itself.
 Suppose that $\delta\in H^3(\T^n,\Z)$ allows an action $\alpha$ of $\R^n$ on the corresponding stable continuous-trace C*-algebra $CT(\T^n,\delta)$ which covers the inflated action of $\R^n$ on $\T^n={\rm Prim}(CT(\T^n,\delta))$.
 Since $\T^n=\R^n/\Z^n$, it follows from \cite[Theorem]{ech-ind} that $CT(\T^n,\delta)$ is equivariantly isomorphic to the induced algebra ${\rm Ind}_{\Z^n}^{\R^n}(\K,\tilde\alpha)$, where $\tilde\alpha$ denotes the action of the stabiliser $\Z^n$ on the fibre $\K=CT(\T^n,\delta)|_z$ of $CT(\T^n,\delta)$ over some {chosen point} $z\in \T^n$.
 Recall that for any action $\beta:N\to \Aut(B)$ on a C*-algebra $B$, the induced system $(\Ind_N^G(B,\beta), G, \Ind(\beta))$ is given by

 equipped with the point-wise operations, and with $G$-action $\Ind(\beta)$ which is just given by left (sign!) translation.
-By the above discussion, we may assume, up to equivariant Morita equivalence, that $\tilde\alpha=\mu|_{\Z^n}$ for some action $\mu:\R^n\to\Aut(\K)$.
+By the discussion in the previous section, we may assume, up to equivariant Morita equivalence, that $\tilde\alpha=\mu|_{\Z^n}$ for some action $\mu:\R^n\to\Aut(\K)$.
 But then we obtain an isomorphism

 which transforms the induced action $\Ind(\tilde\alpha)$ to the diagonal action\footnote{ To keep notation down, whenever there is a canonical action $\gamma$ of a quotient $G/N$ (or $\widehat G/N^\perp$) we will simply denote by $\inf$ (rather than by $\inf\gamma$) the inflated action of $G$ (or $\widehat G$).} $\mu\otimes{\rm inf}$.
 Thus we learn the following facts (which have been observed before by Mathai and Rosenberg in \cite{MR1, MR2}): Firstly, the class $\delta$ is trivial, i.e., $CT(\T^n,\delta)\cong \K\otimes C(\T^n)$.
 Secondly, up to equivariant Morita equivalence the action $\alpha$ is given by a diagonal action $\mu\otimes{\rm inf}$.